KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Navigation.md

 KeyboardKit therefore has a ``KeyboardUrlOpener`` that can open any URLs from a keyboard extension, without using **UIApplication**.

-[KeyboardKit Pro][Pro] unlocks a **PreviousAppNavigator** that can be used to navigate back to the previously opened app, e.g. after dictation.
+[KeyboardKit Pro][Pro] unlocks a **PreviousAppNavigator** that can navigate back to the previously opened app, e.g. after dictation.
 Information about Pro features can be found at the end of this article.